Koldar/crashc/wiki/03_MeetThePowerhouse.md

 Introduction
 ============

 In the following page we will show the **sections**, namely the main feature crashC has.
+I promise: this page is long onlly because the initial testing code is long (and the testing code is really super easy, so you don't have to stress yourself understanding cryptic code!).

 What are sections?
 ==================